ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 5. Return to Step 3, until no more merge conflicts in this file.
 6. Save the file.
 7. Continue with other files starting with Step 2.
-8. Pick the image you want to keep by deleting the old ones.
+8. Pick the image you want to keep by deleting the old one if there is an image merge conflict.

-Once the ``git status`` gives all-green answer in your Git Bash/terminal, commit and push the changes.
+Once the ``git status`` gives all-green answer in your Git Bash/terminal, [commit and push the changes](#pushing-solved-merge-conflicts "Pushing solved merge conflicts").

 ##### Mergetool